Help with your PIP review form

 - increase the amount of your PIP award

-Section 2 is about managing treatments or monitoring your health condition.
-It includes questions about your treatments, therapy, operations and medication.
+The form includes questions about your treatments, therapy, operations and medication.
 Even if nothing's changed since your last assessment, you should still answer these questions so the DWP has an up to date record.

 If there’s been a change

 - how this has made things easier or harder for you